roobert/action-hints.nvim/README.md

 ![action-hints Screenshot](https://github.com/roobert/action-hints.nvim/assets/226654/41d2e228-0991-41bc-ac0e-bc20aa5ca54a)

-A Neovim plugin to show actions available for the word under the cursor in the statusline or as virtual text.
-Specifically: Go to definition and go to reference(s).
+A Neovim plugin that displays available actions like 'Go to Definition' and 'Go to Reference(s)' for the highlighted word, presented in the statusline or as virtual text.

 Available hints: